rainbowdashlabs/reputation-bot/docs/invite.md

 # Get the bot

-You have two option when you want the bot.
+You have two options when you want the bot.

 ## Public instance